kugwzk/kugwzk.github.io/index.md

 ### News:
+* 🎉🎉 Two papers have been accepted by ACL'25 🚪.
+See you in Vienna 🎻!
+* 📄 The Qwen3 Technical Report is officially out!
+Dive into the comprehensive details [here](https://arxiv.org/abs/2505.09388).
 * 🎉 Excited to share that our paper **Aguvis** was accepted by ICML 2025!
 Can't wait to see everyone in Vancouver! 🌲
 * 🔥 Our new Qwen3 series foundation models are out!
 Read the [blog](https://qwenlm.github.io/blog/qwen3/) 📄, try the [chat](https://chat.qwen.ai/) 💬, and get the [🤗 model](https://huggingface.co/collections/Qwen/qwen3-67dd247413f0e2e4f653967f).
 <!-- * 🔥🔥 Two papers have been accepted by ICLR'25.
 See you in Singapore! -->